apache/hadoop/hadoop-hdds/docs/content/Settings.md

   {{< /highlight >}}

  * **ozone.scm.datanode.id** Data nodes generate a Unique ID called Datanode ID.
-This identity is written to the file specified by this path. *Data nodes will create this path if it doesn't exist already.*
+This identity is written to the file datanode.id in a directory specified by this path. *Data nodes will create this path if it doesn't exist already.*

 Here is an  example,